 Hellenic College & Holy Cross Holds Its Sixty-Seventh Commencement

-Brookline, MA – On Saturday, May 17, 2008, at Hellenic College and Holy Cross Greek Orthodox School of Theology’s Sixty-Sixth Commencement, and in the presence of His Eminence Archbishop Demetrios, His Eminence Metropolitan Maximos of Pittsburgh, His Eminence Metropolitan Methodios of Boston, His Eminence Metropolitan Gerasimos of San Francisco, His Grace Bishop Anthimos of Olympos, Right Reverend Ilia Katre Bishop of Philimelion, His Grace Bishop Savas of Troas, Chancellor of the Archdiocese and members of the Board of Trustees, the honorary degree of Doctor of Humanities w
+Brookline, MA – On Saturday, May 16, 2009 Hellenic College and Holy Cross Greek Orthodox School of Theology held its sixty-seventh commencement, which was attended by nearly 500 people including His Eminence Archbishop Demetrios, His Eminence Metropolitan Maximos of Pittsburgh, His Eminence Metropolitan Methodios of Boston, His Grace Bishop Demetrios of Mokissos, His Grace Bishop Anthimos of Olympos and members of the Board of Trustees.!--StartFragment-->

 Below is a list of upcoming events at Hellenic College Holy Cross.
 For a complete list, please refer to our Campus Calendar.